 • Herbs & spices.
 This dish is made super flavorful with fresh thyme and freshly grated nutmeg!
 You’ll also need plenty of salt and pepper.

-Even though some say scalloped potatoes should be cheese-free, Martha Stewart’s scalloped potatoes call for freshly grated Gruyère.
+Even though some say scalloped potatoes should be cheese-free, Martha Stewart’s scalloped potatoes are made with freshly grated Gruyère.
 It’s the most wonderful cheese for this recipe.
 It adds such a lovely flavor and really compliments the taste of the potatoes and cream.
 So, let’s whip up this irresistible side dish!

 1. Prep.
 The first step of this recipe is quite brilliant.
 You rub a clove of garlic all over your baking dish before greasing the dish with butter.
 It’s such a great idea for extra flavor and you’ll be using the garlic in the recipe anyway.